Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Molecule JKO-ICNN experimental setup and results for QM9 dataset

-For the JKO-ICNN flow on the QM9 dataset, we started with an initial distribution of embeddings $\rho_0$ that had corresponding QED value of less than 0.35.
+In Table \ref{tab:mol_results_full_qm9}, we present the same results as in Appendix \ref{app:mol-pde_moses_qed-hist}.
+For the JKO-ICNN flow on the QM9 dataset, we started with an initial distribution of embeddings $\rho_0$ that had corresponding QED value of $< 0.35$.
 This initial point cloud was taken from the QM9 train set since the test set is quite small and does not contain enough data points below the starting QED threshold.

 As seen with the experiment on MOSES, all four combinations are able to increase QED values.
-However, the setups that use $\mathrm{MMD}$ or $\lambda_2 =$ 1,000 lead to mode collapse, see the discussion in Section \ref{sec:experiments_molecules}.
+However, the setups that use $\mathrm{MMD}$ or $\lambda_2 =$ 1,000 lead to mode collapse, see the discussion in Appendix \ref{app:mol-pde_moses_ablation-D}.

-\paragraph{JKO-ICNN QED Histogram Trajectories (QM9)} In Figure \ref{fig:qed_hist_traj_qm9}, we present several time steps of the histograms of the QED values for the decoded SMILES strings corresponding to the point clouds for the experiment that used $\mathrm{Sinkhorn}$ as the distribution distance with weight 10,000.
+In Figure \ref{fig:qed_hist_traj_qm9}, we present several time steps of the histograms of the QED values for the decoded SMILES strings corresponding to the point clouds for the experiment that used $\mathrm{Sinkhorn}$ as the distribution distance with weight 10,000.